Anne Heal, Independent Director and Chair of the Board of Directors

 Sitting on the Building Equality Executive (promoting LGBT+ inclusion in the Construction sector), Dan’s leadership and work around diversity and inclusion, learning and development, brought wide scale external recognition for Skanska, where in 2017 they were ranked in the Top 5, in The Times Social Mobility Index and in the Top 20 of the UK’s most inclusive employers.

-Harry Wain, Learning and Development Manager, Skanska UK plc
+Harry Wain, Head of Learning and Engagement Programmes, Keir Group plc

-Harry is the Learning and Development Manager at Skanska UK with responsibility for developing and delivering the company's training and apprenticeship provisions to meet the organisation's current and future business needs.
+Harry recently joined Keir Group plc as their Head of Learning and Engagement Programmes.
+Prior to that he was the Learning and Development Manager at Skanska UK with responsibility for developing and delivering the company's training and apprenticeship provisions to meet the organisation's current and future business needs.

 An experienced corporate social responsibility professional, Harry previously worked for Skanska to manage the delivery of employment, skills and community engagement for the Phase 2 Redevelopment of Battersea Power Station.